gibsonlab/chronostrain/README.md

     - read_type: one of `single`, `paired_1` or `paired_2`.
     - quality_fmt: Currently implemented options are: `fastq`, `fastq-sanger`, `fastq-illumina`, `fastq-solexa`.
       Generally speaking, we can add on any format implemented in the `BioPython.QualityIO` module.

+    This command outputs, into a directory of your choice, a collection of filtered FASTQ files, a summary of all alignments and a CSV file that catalogues the result (to be passed as input to `chronostrain advi`).

+3. **Time-series inference**

+    To run the inference using time-series reads that have been filered (via `chronostrain filter`), run this command.
+    ```bash
+    chronostrain advi <ARGS>
+    ```
+    The pre-requisite for this command is that one has run `chronostrain filter` to produce a TSV/CSV file that catalogues the filtered fastq files.
+Several options are available to tweak the optimization; we highly recommend that one enable the `--plot-elbo` flag to diagnose whether the stochastic optimization is converging properly.

 # 2. Configuration <a name="config"></a>